A conversation with Kotaro Ikura

 [Nishimura] It makes me want to do it.

-[Ikura] When I got a little older and was in the fifth grade of elementary school, I said I wanted to do it, and again I was told, "Just keep watching," and "You should see it."
+[Ikura] When I got a little older and was in the fifth grade of elementary school, I said I wanted to do it, and again I was told, "You should keep watching," and "You should see for yourself."

 [Nishimura] I think it's strange that they don't let you touch it.